AZimmerman13/capstone2/README.md

 This dataset was relatively clean save for the ' ' in front of 'Barcelona' in every row, which made for a nice little trouble-shooting session.

+Barcelona pressure contained ~45 rows with reading between 1 and 2 orders of magnitude above the maximum for all other cities.

 The energy dataset was incomplete in a few areas, namely that the 'generation fossil coal-derived gas', 'generation fossil oil shale', 'generation fossil peat', 'generation geothermal', and 'generation marine' contained only zeros, and 'generation hydro pumped storage aggregated' contained all null values.